-Activating 2 factor authentication is recommended whereby you provide a phone number where you can be reached if there is a suspected breach of your account – where the possession factor verifies that you are really you and warns about any suspicious activities.
+Activating 2 factor authentication is recommended when you provide a phone number where you can be reached.
+If there is a suspected breach of your account, the possession factor verifies that you are really you and warns of any suspicious activity.
 Then there are Password Management Services who will generate hard to guess passwords and save them to devices frequently used to access cloud storage services.

 Password “managers” will store your passwords for you.
 Yes, you read that right – now there are “password managers” – Key Pass, Sticky Password, Roboform and 1Password are just a few worth investigating.

 It is also recommended that you back up your data to local sources.
 This won’t be much comfort if your bank account is accessed but saving all your other data in the event of the Cloud being compromised will help you sleep at night.
 Keep critical data close to your place of operations and back up to those very sources.

 Know that software and hardware failure can contribute to data breaches in the Cloud, as can user error.